vue-macros/vue-macros/docs/macros/setup-component.md

 If you're using `setupComponent`, then `defineRender` cannot be disabled.

+Files in `node_modules` will not be ignored by default.

 :::

 With `defineSetupComponent`, `<script setup>` code can be put in **pure JS/TS(X)** without [Volar](https://github.com/johnsoncodehk/volar) extension.